 Until the introduction of the potato and maize from the New World, entire communities depended on chestnuts as a primary source of food and carbohydrate.
 The mountain people’s culture revolved around the chestnut.
-It was a staple in their diet, being eaten fresh after harvest, then the stored ones were consumed, then the dried chestnuts, and finally the sweet tasting flour, added to soups, stews, polentas, and made into cakes and breads.
+It was a staple in their diet, being eaten fresh after harvest, then the stored ones were consumed, then the dried chestnuts, and finally the sweet-tasting flour, added to soups, stews, polentas, and made into cakes and bread.
 Dried chestnuts will last a year, providing food all the way to the next harvest.
 They were also fed to animals, and the rot-resistant wood was used in building everything from fences to vineyards to houses and barns.

-Chestnut was survival for the peasants during bad economic times.
-After the fall of the Roman Empire, during the Middle Ages, and during the Great War and World War II, chestnuts were critical for the people of the mountains, providing a very valuable source of carbohydrate.
+Chestnut meant survival for the peasants during bad economic times.
+After the fall of the Roman Empire, during the Middle Ages, and during the Great War and World War II, chestnuts were critical for the people of the mountains, providing a very valuable source of carbohydrates.
 It is only recently, with the movement of families into the industrialized cities, that the dependence on the chestnut tree and its culture has declined.

 Traditionally, chestnuts were harvested by hand, raking the nuts and burrs into piles in the mountainside orchards.
 The nuts and burrs were transported by mule and cart to the homestead.
 Placed on the cool north side of a building, the nuts and burrs were covered with a layer of green chestnut leaves, where the nuts could be stored for several months.

 To dry the nuts for longer storage, the nuts were placed on a raised ventilated floor of special buildings, where a chestnut wood fire was kept lit below, and the warmth and smoke from the fire slowly dried out the nuts.
 Once dry, the shells could be easily removed.
 To cook with these nuts, they simply had to be re-hydrated again by boiling in water.
 The dried nuts were also ground into flour with stone mills.
-The smoky sweet flavor is excellent, as the carbohydrate turns to sugar as the nuts dry.
+The smoky-sweet flavor is excellent, as the carbohydrate turns to sugar as the nuts dry.

 Chestnuts were also an important food for livestock.
 The nuts were fed to hogs and cattle during the winter, and the animals were put out into the orchards after harvest to clean up the rest of the nuts.
 The sweet nuts impart a sweet flavor to the meat, and chestnut-fed pork is considered a delicacy in Spain and Italy.
 Chestnut leaves were also nutritious fodder for animals, and dried leaves were used as bedding for livestock during winter.

 Chestnut forests also provide other delicacies.
-A number of edible mushrooms grow in association with chestnut trees – including truffles, porcinis (Boletus edulis) Ceasar’s mushroom (Amanita casearea), chanterelles (Cantarellus) and Russula mushrooms.
+A number of edible mushrooms grow in association with chestnut trees – including truffles, porcinis (Boletus edulis) Ceasar’s mushroom (Amanita casearea), chanterelles (Cantarellus), and Russula mushrooms.

 Uses Of Wood

 Chestnut trees were coppiced for various uses.
-When the tree is cut, the stumps send up multiple sprouts very readily (this is seen today in America, where the roots survive the blight underground, and send up shoots again and again, to become re-infected with the blight).
+When the tree is cut, the stumps send up multiple sprouts very readily (this is seen today in America, where the roots survive the blight underground, and send up shoots, again and again, to become re-infected with the blight).
 The coppice shoots were harvested at various cycles depending on the use.
 Vineyard trellises and stakes were cut after only 2-3 years, fence posts after 10-20 years, whereas saw logs were cut on a 50-70 year basis.
 Today there is still a strong demand for chestnut timber as an alternative to chemically treated pine for exterior uses.

 In Linville NC, chestnut bark was used as shingles for siding many of the houses in this community.
-This was a traditional Appalachian building technique, and many buildings survive today, including the beautiful All Saints Episcopal Church, in which the entire building- beams, rafters and siding, was made of chestnut in the 1910.
+This was a traditional Appalachian building technique, and many buildings survive today, including the beautiful All Saints Episcopal Church, in which the entire building- beams, rafters, and siding, was made of chestnut in 1910.
 Unfortunately today, 100 years later, there is no more chestnut wood left, so Tulip Poplar bark has become a substitute, but it does not have the rot-resistance of chestnut.

 Tannin is extracted from the wood for use in the tanning industry for dyeing silk and leather and in the production of varnish and other products.
 The wood was finely ground and the tannin leached from the wood by soaking in water.
-This traditional industry was common in the mountains of northern Italy, but is declining due to the use of substitute materials.
+This traditional industry was common in the mountains of northern Italy but is declining due to the use of substitute materials.

 The Greek father of pharmacology Dioscourides and the Roman Galen reported on the medicinal qualities of chestnut.

-Chestnut leaves have up to 95% tannin and high amounts of Vitamin K. Teas made from the leaves are a cure for respiratory diseases such as whooping cough, and mixed with thyme makes a powerful medicinal syrup that is used to treat cough, diarrhea, backache and intoxication.
+Chestnut leaves have up to 95% tannin and high amounts of Vitamin K. Teas made from the leaves are a cure for respiratory diseases such as whooping cough, and mixed with thyme makes a powerful medicinal syrup that is used to treat cough, diarrhea, backache, and intoxication.

 Tea made from chestnut flowers is supposed to cure sinusitis.
 An extract made with ethanol from chestnut leaves and nuts has many pharmacological activities.

-Milk made from ground chestnuts is used as a lactose free alternative for children.
+Milk made from ground chestnuts is used as a lactose-free alternative for children.